ainchoa/runnersbmi/README.md

 But worry not, we've got you.
 Let's unpack this and make it useful for you!

-## Findings
+## What did we do?

-What we realised during our investigation is that there is a relation between
+What we realised during our investigation is that there is a relation between, for example, the distance run and the BMI of the elite athletes, as distances get longer, the BMI of the professionals gets lower.

 ## Why should you care?